 650,000 inmates are released from prison every year

-More women are being incarcerated than ever before, meaning that more are being released than ever before, often without the skills to change the lifestyle that landed them in prison in the first place.
+More women are being incarcerated than ever before, often for non-violent crimes.
+When released, they lack skills to change the lifestyle that landed them in prison in the first place.
 This 2-part series from PE News looks at the unique needs of female offenders, what several AG ministries are doing to help, and how you and your congregation can get involved.
 Read "More Women Behind Bars" and "Help on the Outside."

 Jesus said, "I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me."
 Matthew 25:36 New International version (NIV)

 U.S. Missions serves prisoners and their families through the Chaplaincy Ministries department.
-Thanks to the work of correctional facility chaplains and trained volunteers, many men, women, and juveniles are coming to a saving knowledge of Jesus Christ in the challenging prison surroundings of armed guards, gigantic fences topped with razor wire, and often unsupportive peers.
+Correctional facility chaplains and trained volunteers have introduced many men, women, and juveniles to a saving knowledge of Jesus Christ in the challenging surroundings of armed guards, gigantic fences topped with razor wire, and often unsupportive peers.
 A number of chaplains are available to speak to your church or other group, or to help train interested volunteers.
 Get your church involved by requesting the Guide to Prison Ministries and other resources available through the Correctional Chaplaincy department.

-The action you take today can make all the difference for a child with an incarcerated parent at Christmas.
-These children often suffer from a financially poor Christmas, but even worse, they suffer ridicule because of the lack of parent contact.
+Children with an incarcerated parent suffer at Christmas, not just from financial circumstances but from feeling abandoned.
 Through Prison Fellowship's Angel Tree program, parents in prison sign their children up to receive a gift.
-Sponsoring churches then take names of children in their area and purchase the gifts to be distributed at a Christmas party for the children.
-Accompanied by a personal card signed by the parent, these gifts truly bring hope and restoration to a broken relationship.
-For an excellent summary of the issues facing both children and parents affected by incarceration, and why programs such as Angel Tree make such a difference, click here.
+Sponsoring churches then take names of children in their area, purchase the gifts, and distribute them at a Christmas party for the children.
+Accompanied by a personal card signed by the parent, these gifts help bring restoration to a broken relationship.
+Read more about the issues facing children affected by incarceration, and why programs such as Angel Tree make a difference, here.